 Art supplies make great gifts for birthdays, Christmas or “just because”!
 We also love art supplies for educational tools for the kinesthetic and visual learner to draw, color or illustrate the subject they are learning.
 Many kids enjoy coloring while a book is read aloud to them because it helps them retain the information better.

 Speaking of reading and artwork, we love finding books on art, about art, art themed or just great creativity inspiring books.
-If you can gift a book with art supplies you help a child spur their imagination.
+If you can gift a book with art supplies you help a child spur their imagination. *Post contains affiliate links.

 Gift Guide for the Creative Child!